Menu

-A cheque is a written instruction or bank product issued by a bank account holder.
-It gives directions to their bank to pay a specified amount to a named person or organisation.
-The receiver also called the beneficiary.
+A cheque is a written instruction to a bank to pay a specific amount from your account to another person or organisation.

 How cheques actually work